wlonk/arcadia/rules/moments_of_uncertainty.rst

 An example
 ----------

+.. todo:: Rewrite this example to use the recurring characters.

 Jenny, the chamber maid (with the Lower Servant role), wants to convince the butler, Mr. Goff, to let her bring a friend (and fellow main